nagrohan579/devops_training/datadog-assignment/README.md

 **Root Cause:**
 The Datadog agent didn't have the necessary permissions to read the log file.
 The agent runs under the `datadog-agent` user, which didn't have access to the user's home directory and the log file.

-**Resolution:**
+**How I Solved It:**
-Fixed the permission issue by granting appropriate access to the Datadog agent:
+I fixed the permission issue by granting appropriate access to the Datadog agent:

 ```bash
 # Grant execute permission on home directory for others